Professional Development Activities

 OCEMS works collaboratively with districts, schools, teachers, and families to support children in learning mathematics and science in child-centered ways.
-Much of Dr. Koestler’s work in the Athens City School District, Alexander Local School District, Columbus City School District, and other districts builds on the Cognitively Guided Instruction body of work (found here, here, here, and here) and on Number Talks (found here), but can be targeted based on the needs of a particular community.
-Read local newspaper articles about a Parent-Book group here, and about the collaborations with teachers read here and here.
+Much of Dr. Courtney Koestler’s work in the Athens City School District, Alexander Local School District, Columbus City School District, and other districts builds on the Cognitively Guided Instruction body of work and on the practice of Number Talks, but can be targeted based on the needs of a particular community.

 Other recently completed projects include:

 Engaging in Classroom Inquiry to Create More Equitable Mathematics and Science Classrooms in Southeast Ohio

 The Principal Investigator for this project was Dr. Koestler, in collaboration with Doctoral Candidate Derek Sturgill, Athens City School teachers, and Alexander Local School teachers, and as funded in large part by the Martha Holden Jennings Foundation.

 This project was a two-year long professional development program for teachers of mathematics and science in Grades K–8.
 The project began with a 2-day institute that introduced classroom inquiry as a form of professional development, a means to more equitable mathematics and science teaching, and a way to develop and support a working community of teacher-researchers.
 Following the 2-day institute, whole group and individual meetings occurred where classroom inquiry was further explored and project support was provided.
 At the end of the program, a symposium was held where the participants presented inquiry projects and “lessons learned”.
 Sessions about the project were presented at the annual conferences of the Association of Mathematics Teacher Educators and the Ohio Council of Teachers of Mathematics.

 Southeast Ohio Math Teachers' Circle 4.0